Baltimore’s Top Rising Rap Artist

 Waverunner Lays: I love it, but I definitely want to, once I get more involved with the music, get the f*** away.
 Because it isn’t really, I mean we’re making the opportunities, but it isn’t a lot of opportunities here.
 The way shit is here, how they say we are the city of crabs, that is what this shit is, one big ass crab bucket.
 One man trying to get up, the next man trying to pull him down.
 Instead of us coming together and do this shit collectively.

 Waverunner Lays – My Time

-Kulture Vulturez: Was there like a rap scene back in the day?
+Kulture Vulturez: Was there a rap scene back in the day that you can remember?

 Kulture Vulturez: Any top rappers in the city?

 Waverunner Lays: Yeah.
 Shout out to Roddy Rackz, he one of the dudes here, he got a deal with Def Jam.
 You got Young Moose, he signed with Boosie.
 You got YG Tek, he from my side of town.
 He’s doing his thing.
 He real big in the city right now.
 So, we are starting to get the looks, we just got to keep going.